 Appendix B sets out the detailed provisions on registering and disclosing interests.
-If in doubt, you should always seek advice from the Proper Officer.
+If in doubt, you should always seek advice from the Monitoring Officer, or from the clerk in the case of town and parish councils.

 11. Gifts and hospitality